viniciusvasti/assignmentthinkbridge-photo-gallery/README.md

 ## Evolving the Project / Architecture
 Here are the next steps I'd take to evolve/improve the project:

+- Optimize the images uploaded to S3
+- Caching
 - Improve logging
 - Make pagination work through query params instead of local state
 - Better use of variables for the CloudFormation stacks